stud0709/OneMoreSecret/password_generator.md

 You can define character lists behind every character class in the toolbar menu.

 Every time you change the settings or click the *magic wand* button, a new password is generated.
-Now you can copy the **unencrypted** password to the clipboard, send it to another app or [auto-type](autotype.md) it to your desktop PC.
+Now you can manually edit, copy the **unencrypted** password to the clipboard, send it to another app or [auto-type](autotype.md) it to your desktop PC.

 ## Encrypting the password